edthedev/edthedev.github.io/Resume.Edward.Delaporte.md

 - Manages all senior software engineers and senior automation engineers for First Busey Corporation.
 - Piloted the FirsTech contract solutions line of business - adding half a million new revenue.
 - Led successful custom software implementations that added another $1 million new revenue in 2018.
-- Interprets vuln scan results and mentors junior and Senior developers in how to remediate
+- Interprets vuln scan results and mentors junior and senior developers in how to remediate
 - Implemented development team self scanning
 - Led implementation of Continuous Integration (CI/CD) pipelines on AzureDevOps to improve delivery speed, reliability, security and agility.
 - Led implementation of PowerShell Desired State Config to secure new web servers with less effort and greater reliability.